jriley97gt/hello-world/README.md

 # hello-world
 New to the coding world, looking at a career change.
-I've just started classes and have learned basic html5 and basic CSS sos far.
+I've just started classes and have learned basic html5 and basic CSS so far.